 Retailers have many important functions to perform to facilitate the sale of products.
 These functions include –

 Manufacturers produce large quantities of similar goods and like to sell their inventories to a few buyers who buy in lots.
 While customers desire many varieties of goods from different manufacturers to choose from.
 Retailers balance the demands of both sides by collecting and assorting the goods from different sources and placing them according to the customers’ needs.

 Retailers buy goods from manufacturers and wholesalers in sufficiently large quantities but sell to the customers in small quantities.

 Channel Of Communication

-Since retail involves direct contact with the end consumers, it forms a very important channel of communication for the companies and manufacturers.
+Since retail involves direct contact with the end consumers, it forms a very important communication channel for companies and manufacturers.
 The manufacturer tries to communicate the advantages of their products as well as the offers and discounts through retailers.

 Retail also acts as a mediator between the company and the customer and communicates the feedback given by the customers back to the manufacturer or wholesaler.

 Retail stores are the final channels where the actual decisions are made.
 Hence, they act as important marketing channels for the brands.
-Smart placements, banners, advertisements, offers, and other strategies are executed by the manufacturers to increase their sales in retail stores.
+The manufacturers execute smart placements, banners, advertisements, offers, and other strategies to increase their sales in retail stores.

 The most common examples of retailing are the traditional brick-and-mortar stores like Walmart, Best Buy, Aldi, etc. But retailing isn’t limited to them.
 It also includes small kiosks at the malls, online marketplaces like Amazon and eBay, and even restaurants which sell food and service.